 Climate zones follow the Köppen--Geiger classification \citep{peel2007updated}, while continent, country, and coordinates are obtained directly from latitude and longitude, enforcing reproducibility and physical consistency across fields.\\ \textit{$\checkmark$ Human verification.} All samples undergo two-stage verification.
 Annotators first collect auxiliary geographic context and cross-check programmatic labels against visual cues such as shadows, illumination, vegetation, and weather.
-Senior annotators then adjudicate flagged cases, including twilight ambiguity and artificial lighting, by validating metadata against ephemeris calculations and scene consistency.\\ \textit{$\checkmark$ Schema and normalization.} Annotations are stored in a canonical JSON schema.
+Senior annotators then adjudicate flagged cases, including twilight ambiguity and artificial lighting, by validating metadata against ephemeris calculations and scene consistency.
+The annotation team comprised 3 primary annotators and 2 senior annotators, all engineering graduates with geospatial domain experience; no crowdsourcing platforms were used.
+Primary annotation required approximately 576 hours across 6 weeks; senior adjudication of edge cases required an additional 30--40 hours.\\ \textit{$\checkmark$ Schema and normalization.} Annotations are stored in a canonical JSON schema.
 Model outputs are normalized for exact field-level scoring, including label canonicalization and signed decimal coordinates.
 Automated integrity checks enforce month--season--hemisphere alignment, daylight-phase compatibility with predicted time and location, and climate plausibility at $(\textit{lat}, \textit{lon})$, yielding auditable error modes beyond retrieval failure.